-These classes differ from a normal accounting degree coursework in that the courses are more geared toward specific public accounting skills such as how to conduct financial investigations and file public accounting reports.
+These classes differ from typical accounting degree coursework by covering specific public accounting skills like conducting financial investigations and filing public accounting reports.

-A master's in public accounting focuses more on meeting the continuing educational requirements needed for more advanced accounting roles.
-The advanced coursework differs from a typical accounting master's program with more focus on the daily practices, ethical standards, and guiding principles of public accounting.
+A master's in public accounting helps you gain knowledge to pursue advanced accounting roles and become a certified public accountant.
+The coursework differs from a typical accounting master's program by focusing more on the daily practices, ethical standards, and guiding principles of public accounting.

-Most accounting master's programs meet the educational requirements for CPA licensure, making for a natural transition into the world of public accounting.
-In addition to CPA, graduates with a master's concentration in public accounting also qualify for roles like auditor, financial manager, and tax consultant.
+Most accounting master's programs meet the educational requirements for CPA licensure.
+In addition to pursuing your CPA, a master's concentration in public accounting can also qualify you for roles as an auditor, financial manager, and tax consultant.

 WHY GET A PUBLIC ACCOUNTING CONCENTRATION?

-Progressing through your accounting career typically requires some form of certification and/or licensure.
-A public accounting concentration not only prepares degree-seekers to earn those credentials but also provides a host of other benefits.
+Progressing through your accounting career typically requires some form of certification or licensure.
+A public accounting concentration not only prepares you to earn those credentials but also provides a host of other benefits.

 Check out some benefits of a public accounting concentration below.

-- Test Preparation: Public accountants need to pass exams for further certification in their field.
-A public accounting concentration typically offers exam prep classes to educate enrollees on the exam's materials.
+- Test Preparation: To become a public accountant, you need to pass the CPA exam to earn certification in the field.
+A public accounting concentration typically offers exam prep classes to educate you on the exam's materials.

 - Opportunities for Growth: The BLS projects employment for accountants and auditors to grow by more than 90,000 jobs from 2018 to 2028, a 6% increase.

-- Career Diversification: A role in public accounting can cut across numerous sectors, including government, public, private, and nonprofit organizations.
-This variety of potential opportunities helps increase the chances of maintaining employment.
+- Career Diversification: You can pursue public accounting roles in numerous sectors, including government, public, private, and nonprofit organizations.
+This variety of potential opportunities can help increase your chances of maintaining employment.

-- Protection Against Job Loss from Automation: As automation decreases the need for many jobs, the demand for financial experts with critical thinking and analytical skills helps insulate those roles from obsolescence.
+- Protection Against Job Loss from Automation: The demand for financial experts with critical thinking and analytical skills can help protect these roles from automation.

-- Career Independence: A public accountant does not have to work for a financial firm.
-Public accountants can provide their services independently to a variety of individuals and businesses.
+- Career Independence: CPAs do not have to work for a financial firm.
+They can provide their services independently to a variety of individuals and businesses.

 Top Online Programs